 It’s a country with a vast array of unforgettable experiences on offer.
 From climbing UNESCO World Heritage Sites to incredible beaches; wild animal encounters and you’ll never be far away from some tasty new treat to try!

 I made my second trip there only a few weeks ago and I’m already planning my third!
-I’ve put together a little guide to all the places I’d recommend to those considering visiting Sri Lanka and where to stay once you get there.
+I’ve put together a little guide about what to do in Sri Lanka for those considering visiting on where to go in Sri Lanka, the places to see in Sri Lanka and where to stay in Sri Lanka once you get there.

 - 1 What to do and where to stay in Sri Lanka